MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/01/devtools.md

 <!--  Title: Assistive technologies now announce position and count of CSS suggestions  -->
 <!--  Subtitle: CSS suggestions are now easier to navigate using screen readers -->

 When you edit CSS, you get a dropdown of features.
 This feature was not available to users of assistive technologies, since it is announced in Microsoft Edge version 89.
 A user of assistive technologies may now navigate CSS suggestions in the **Styles** pane.
 In Microsoft Edge version 88 and earlier, assistive technology announced `Suggestion` as a user navigated through the list of suggestions when editing CSS in the **Styles** pane.
 In Microsoft Edge version 89, a user of assistive technology now hears the position and count of the current suggestion.
 Each suggestion is announced as the user navigates through the list of suggestions, such as Suggestion 3 of 5.
-To learn more about writing CSS in the DevTools, navigate to [Change CSS][DevtoolsCssReferenceChangeCss].
+To learn more about writing CSS in the DevTools, see [CSS features reference][DevtoolsCssReferenceChangeCss].
 To review the history of this feature in the Chromium open-source project, navigate to Issue [1157329][CR1157329].

 To view a video that displays and reads aloud several suggestions with this experiment turned on, navigate to [Voiceover announcing devtools options](https://youtu.be/9TcUpleEwwA) on YouTube.